-The Bohr Model of the Boron Atom
+The Bohr Model of Boron: An Overview

-The Bohr model of an atom shows that the electrons revolve in different orbits with varying energy around the nucleus.
-This model assumes that electrons are similar to planets, and the nucleus is like the sun in the solar system.
+The Bohr atom model shows that the electrons revolve in different orbits with varying energy around the nucleus.
+This model assumes that electrons are similar to planets and the nucleus is like the sun in the solar system.

-The success of this work was mainly due to its ability to explain Rydberg’s formula for spectral emissions lines from hydrogen atoms which had never been experimentally confirmed until then.
+The success of this work was mainly due to its ability to explain Rydberg’s formula for hydrogen spectral series, which had never been experimentally confirmed until then.

-The Bohr Model of Boron
+The Boron Bohr Model

 It uses various electron shells like K, L, M, N, and others.
 Each shell holds a particular number of electrons, with the shell closest to the nucleus having the least energy.
 As the shell goes farther away, the energy levels grow.

 Bohr Model of Boron

-- Calculate the number of protons, electrons, and neutrons in the Boron atom
+1. Calculate the number of protons, electrons, and neutrons in the Boron atom

-- Find the number of neutrons in an atom using the following formula:
+- Find the number of neutrons in an atom using the following formula

 The number of neutrons in an atom = Atomic mass of the atom – Number of protons in an atom (N = A – Z)

-- Round up the atomic mass to the closest whole number.
+- Round up the atomic mass to the closest whole number

 The atomic mass of Boron is 10.811, rounded off to 11.
 And the number of protons in Boron is 5. therefore, the number of neutrons in a boron atom is 11 – 5 = 6

 - The number of electrons in any neutral atom equals the number of protons.